Skip to Content

 Aside from visiting the wide variety of historical monuments at the centre – castle walls, churches, traditional houses – hire a bike and explore the quiet and scenic roads nearby.
 There are plenty of pretty villages nearby and the coastline is wonderful to ride beside.

-Something not many people realise is that Lagos has a train station, right in the centre of town, and the tickets are affordable and bikes go free!
+Something not many people realize is that Lagos has a train station, right in the center of town, and the tickets are affordable and bikes go free!

 Secluded Beach of Praia da Barreta (aka Ilha Deserta)